- Home

 We are a Classics Department here at St. Olave’s Grammar School in the sense that all members of the department teach Latin, Greek and Classical Civilisation; subjects whose relevance to contemporary Europe are as strong today as when they were made central to the school’s curriculum at its Elizabethan foundation in 1571.
 This is due to their influence upon modern European languages and global culture.

-We offer Greek GCSE and A-Level to pupils with a very strong linguistic inclination, especially those whose aim is to read Classics at university.
+We offer as enrichment Greek GCSE and A-Level off timetable to pupils with a very strong linguistic inclination, especially those whose aim is to read Classics at university.

 The Department has an active Classics Society which meets weekly; it is run by Sixth Formers who give the talks and invite university experts to speak.
 A Classics Lecture Day takes place annually.
-This and many other memorable activities, such as visits to the National Gallery, Lullingstone Villa, Bignor Villa, Hadrian’s Wall, Paris (with the French Department) and the Bay of Naples (with the Geography Department), work towards the creation of what is a thriving subject in this school.
+This and many other memorable activities, such as visits to Bignor Villa, Hadrian’s Wall and Lullingstone Villa work towards the creation of what is a thriving subject in this school.
 We also offer the enormously popular Classical Civilisation A-Level in the Sixth Form.

-At GCSE we are following OCR’s syllabus until 2024, the current prescribed texts are:-
+At GCSE we are following the Eduqas syllabus and the prescribed tests are:-

 2023-2026